glk1001/visualization.goom-/README.md

 ### Linux Builds

-The following instructions assume, as an example, the `'Nexus'` branch, and that your current local directory is `'kodi'`
+The following instructions assume, as an example, the `'Nexus'` branch, and that your current local directory is `'xbmc'`.

+For first time use:

 1. `git clone --branch Nexus https://github.com/xbmc/xbmc.git` kodi
 1. `git clone --branch Nexus https://github.com/xbmc/visualization.goom-pp.git`
+1. `Edit "cmake/addons/bootstrap/repositories/binary-addons.txt" and change "xbmc" to "glk1001"`
+1. `cd kodi`
+1. `sudo make -j$(getconf _NPROCESSORS_ONLN) -C tools/depends/target/binary-addons PREFIX=/usr/local ADDONS="visualization.goom-pp"`
 1. `cd visualization.goom-pp`
 1. `cd docker-toolchains`
+1. `bash build-all.sh`
+1. `cd ../..`

+For all future builds:

+1. `cd visualization.goom-pp`
+1. `bash scripts/goom-configure-with-docker-toolchain.sh -c clang-17 --build-type RelWithDebInfo --suffix nexus`
+1. `bash scripts/goom-build-with-docker-toolchain.sh -c clang-17 --build-type RelWithDebInfo --suffix nexus`
-1. `./build-all.sh`
+1. `bash scripts/goom-docker-build-run.sh --user-addon`
 1. `cd ..`
-1. `./goom-configure-with-docker-toolchain.sh -c clang-17 --build-type RelWithDebInfo --suffix nexus`
-1. `./goom-build-with-docker-toolchain.sh -c clang-17 --build-type RelWithDebInfo --suffix nexus`
-1. `./goom-docker-build-run.sh --user-addon`
-1. `cd ..`

 The build add-on files will be placed in `'./kodi/kodi-build/addons/lib/kodi/addons/visualization.goom-pp'` and `'./kodi/kodi-build/addons/share/kodi/addons/visualization.goom-pp'`.
 So if you build Kodi from source and run it directly, then the add-on will be available as a system add-on.

-Alternatively, the `goom-docker-...` scripts create a Docker image from the latest `'Nexus'` Kodi build and the latest goom++ build files.
+Alternatively, the `scripts/goom-docker-...` bash scripts create a Docker image from the latest `'Nexus'` Kodi build and the latest goom++ build files.
 This allows you to run a current `'Nexus'` Kodi build with a freshly built goom++ add-on in Docker using the `goom-docker-run.sh` script.
 See below.

-You can also build from within the kodi source tree using the following: Assuming your current local directory is `'kodi'`:
+Or you can just build from within the kodi source tree using:

+1. `cd kodi`
 1. `sudo make -j$(getconf _NPROCESSORS_ONLN) -C tools/depends/target/binary-addons PREFIX=/usr/local ADDONS="visualization.goom-pp"`

 This will put the output from the build in: